D.C. United to open camp with a new coach and an unsettled roster

 General Manager Dave Kasper said the roster construction will continue through the end of the primary transfer window June 1.

-“It’s going to be important for Hernan to understand our player pool,” Kasper said.
+“It’s going to be important for Hernán to understand our player pool,” Kasper said.
 “Yes, we want to add players, but we want to do it very strategically.
-We want to make sure Hernan gets a chance to work with our group.”
+We want to make sure Hernán gets a chance to work with our group.”

 Citing financial constraints caused by the coronavirus pandemic, Losada tempered expectations.

-“Covid has a huge impact on finances and we need to be very careful,” he said.
+“Covid has a huge impact on finances, and we need to be very careful,” he said.
 “We need to be creative.
 We can’t be spending tons of money, at least not the first season.
 So that’s why I say: We need more players, we need more quality, but it also has to be [within] the budget.”

 Some of the most important returning players aren’t available right away.
-Bill Hamid, the starting goalkeeper much of 10 years, will not return from knee surgery until the second half of preseason, Kasper said.
+Bill Hamid, the starting goalkeeper for much of 10 years, will not return from knee surgery until the second half of preseason, Kasper said.
 Captain Steven Birnbaum, a starting center back for seven years who had ankle surgery, is out until probably the end of preseason, Kasper said.

 Midfielder Felipe Martins, entering his 10th MLS season, is on pace to return from ACL surgery sometime in May.